gitlabhq/gitlabhq/doc/release/monthly.md

 There are three changelogs that need to be updated: CE, EE and CI.

-Remove the Note text in the stable branches.

 ## Create RC1 (CE, EE, CI)

 [Follow this How-to guide](howto_rc1.md) to create RC1.

 ## Prepare CHANGELOG for next release

-Once the stable branches have been created, update the CHANGELOG in `master` with the upcoming version and add 70 empty lines to it.
-We do this in order to avoid merge conflicts when merging the CHANGELOG.
+Once the stable branches have been created, update the CHANGELOG in `master` with the upcoming version.

-Make sure that the CHANGELOG im master contains the following disclaimer message:

-> Note: The upcoming release contains empty lines to reduce the number of merge conflicts, scroll down to see past releases.

 ## QA